Lab Members

 James Welsh, M.D.

-Associate Professor, Radiation Oncology
+Professor, Radiation Oncology

 I have had a singular focus in my life to help humanity, and during my college years I became intrigued by the power of the immune system and astonished that cancer cells could adapt by evading immune detection.
 This interest led to my first job at Genentech, where I witnessed the development of some of the first targeted therapies, including trastuzumab (Herceptin).
 During this time, I first learned of antibody-dependent cellular immunity and how a drug like trastuzumab could be used to influence an immunologic response.
 During my residency in Radiation Oncology, I began to realize that radiation has the ability to stimulate immune responses by killing cancer cells within the patient and that that process can produce an immunologic T-cell response.
 Also during my residency, I was lucky enough to run a lab that led to a patent on a novel c-Met kinase inhibitor, which we licensed to industry.
 Although it was rewarding to see a drug I developed enter into clinical use, I came to realize that blocking a single part of a signaling pathway was too simplistic an approach in cancer and could in fact facilitate treatment resistance.
 Thinking there must be a better way, I began to consider combining radiation therapy with immunotherapy as a potential opportunity to permanently control cancer.
-In my current position as a tenured associate professor at MD Anderson Cancer Center, I am fortunate to be able to realize my mission on a daily basis.
+In my current position as a tenured professor at MD Anderson Cancer Center, I am fortunate to be able to realize my mission on a daily basis.
 Seeing first-hand the devastation that cancer causes only serves to galvanize my determination.
 As an independent investigator, I am now focused on enhancing the effects of immunotherapy through its rational combination with radiation.
 This work includes running many of the first trials of anti-CLTA-4 and anti-PD1 with radiation, as well as testing preclinical models of immunotherapy with radiation.
 Running a lab in addition to treating patients provides me with unique clinical insights that come from seeing firsthand how best to combine immunotherapies with radiation, with the ultimate goal of developing truly personalized therapeutic approaches.

-Assistant Professor, Experimental Radiation Oncology
+Assistant Professor, Radiation Oncology - Research

 Email: macortez@mdanderson.org